silx-kit/pyFAI/doc/source/man/pyFAI-drawmask.rst

 Options:
 --------

+  -h, --help     show this help message and exit
-  --version   show program's version number and exit -h, --help  show help message and exit
+  -v, --version  show program's version number and exit

+The mask image is saved into file1-masked.edf.
 Optionally the script will print the number of pixel masked and the intensity masked (as well on other files provided in input)